 Where it gets confusing…

 The law does not explicitly mention websites when listing examples of marketing materials.
-Some interpret this to mean that they’re exempt.
+Some have interpreted this to mean that they’re exempt.
 However, the law specifically states that French must be used for all publicly-displayed written messages or advertisements.

 “…toute inscription ou annonce apposée sur la voie publique, dans un lieu ouvert au public”.